SlaveStatus Class

 OutputLengthThe length of the output data sent to a device.

-PhysAddressThe physical address of a device, used by the EtherCAT master to access the slave.
+PhysAddressThe physical address of a device, used by the EtherCAT master to access the device.
+It is configured by the master during startup.
+Values are 1001 + slave index.

 ProductCodeThe product code of a device.